 First, if a company employed staff in January and paid January salaries, PAYE and social insurance will be due by the end of the following month (28 February).
 The company has to make payment together with the returns TD.61 and YKE.2.
 The same schedule of payments for PAYE and SI continue throughout the year.

 Company levy of €350 for the current year is due before 30 June.
-Company levy is not paid in the year of incorporation and the year of dissolution.
+Note: The annual levy is payable from the year of incorporation.